Roughness-induced transition and turbulent wedge spreading: Introduction

+With or without core turbulence damped, the DNS shows a succession of stationary low-speed streaks along the edges of the wedge. \citet{Chu-AIAA-12} hypothesized these stationary streaks are pinned in place by the stationary streamwise vortices that originate from the roughness element and, subsequently, ``the spanwise growth of the wedge is the result of the formation of a spanwise succession of streaks, where the formation of each, in turn, is the result of an instability introduced by the vorticity field preceding it upstream.''
 The succession of low-speed streaks has previously been observed in an experiment by \citet{Watmuff-AFMC-04} who generated a steady low-speed streak and excited it with high-frequency oscillations.
 The streak broke down to turbulence and, where it did, a pair of laterally displaced low-speed streaks were generated.
 The initial low-speed streak plus the displaced secondary pair were associated with laterally displaced high-speed streaks farther downstream.
 Based on this, Watmuff suggested that lateral spreading ``is the result of the formation of a spanwise succession of streaks, where the formation of each in turn is the result of an instability introduced by the streak immediately preceding it upstream.''

 Inspired by the \citet{Chu-AIAA-12} DNS, \citet{Kuester-ExpFluids-16} undertook an experiment matched to the DNS conditions in an effort to observe that streaks are associated with lateral wedge spreading.
 Hotwire measurements paired with naphthalene shear stress visualization showed a pair of low-speed streaks generated by a discrete roughness element.
-These destabilized, became turbulent, and produced of a new pair of low-speed streaks laterally displaced outboard.
+These destabilized, became turbulent, and produced a new pair of low-speed streaks laterally displaced outboard.
 Somewhat downstream of the low-speed streaks, a pair of high-speed streaks appears further out from the symmetry line.

-The high-speed streaks are the dog teeth observed in naphthalene flow visualization.\footnote{\citet{Chu-AIAA-12} use the term ``dog teeth'' for low-speed streaks but the naphthalene studies reveal high-speed streaks.}
+A complementary experimental view is provided by a tomographic PIV study by \citet{Ye-IJHFF-16}.
+Using measurements with $Re_{x,k} = 207\times 10^{3}$ and $Re_{kk} = 1170$, \citeauthor{Ye-IJHFF-16} observed small variations in wedge spreading angle, breakdown location, and streamwise streak spacing depending on roughness shape. $Re_{x,k}=U_{\infty}\,x_k/\nu$ is the Reynolds number based on the streamwise location of the roughness, $x_k$ \footnote{The $Re_{x,k}$ value is quoted for \citeauthor{Ye-IJHFF-16} is adjusted for the virtual leading edge using the $Re_{\theta}$ value at $x_k$ quoted by \citet{Ye-PhD-17}.}. $\Rekk=U(k)\,k/\nu$ is the Reynolds number based on roughness height, $k$, in which $U(k)$ is the velocity of the undisturbed laminar boundary layer at height $k$.